zouhair/NHLGames/README.md

 If you use the rewind or replay feature and you want to change the default behaviour, you can set your preferences here.
 #### Live Replay
-If Replay is selected , it will start the stream from the selected value
+If Replay is selected, it will start the stream from the selected value
 - When the game starts (drops the puck) - *7:10PM for a game scheduled at 7PM*
 - When the event starts (game time) - *7:00PM for a game scheduled at 7PM*
 - At the beginning of the stream - *Around 6:30PM (pregame) for a game starting at 7PM*

 #### Live Rewind
-If Rewind is selected , it will use the value to set the stream x minutes behind the live stream.
-Use the slider.
+If Rewind is selected, it will use the slider value to set the stream behind the live stream.

 ![image](https://user-images.githubusercontent.com/23088305/52688428-76cd3980-2f24-11e9-944c-f1990ad7bb6a.png)